 Here's a shade-tree mechanic's way of checking the plug wires: Wait until it's dark, then drive to a parking lot or backroad where there's little light pollution.
 With the engine running, spray down the plug wires with mist of water from a spray bottle.
 Watch to see if any arcing occurs up and down the wires or if arcs jump from one wire to another.

 Definitely check out the ignition coil if your engine misfires are accompanied by backfires or stalls.
 If your vehicle was built before Michael Jordan retired, you likely have a single ignition coil.
-It would look something like this.
 You can find its location by following the spark plug wires from the distributor.
 Just a couple of bolts and an electrical connection, and it pops right off.
 If your engine is from the LeBron James era, then you likely have the more precise coil-on-plug type of ignition coil.
 Those are affordable, too, but you will need more than one.
 Sitting directly on top of the spark plugs, these coils are easy to find and swap out.

 Many times, failing coil-on-plug ignitions will show an erratic kind of miss and roughness.
 It might be fine at idle but could buck and jerk randomly when the engine is under load.
 If you ever experience this, you won't be able to miss it.